 Science tells us that, for various reasons, bugs do indeed prefer light.
-Now, let’s get to the real question on our minds: what color light attracts mosquitoes and other flying insects?
+Now, for the real question: when it comes to choosing a porch light, what keeps mosquitoes away?
 Scientists have determined that most insects prefer UV light (in the bluer, cooler spectrum) over infrared or other longer wavelength light sources (reds and yellows).
 This is useful to keep in mind when considering which light bulbs are best to use outdoors.
 It also explains why bug zappers are always violet-blue in color.

-There are so many different kinds of bulbs on the market these days, and many are bug magnets.
+So, what attracts mosquitoes?
+Of the many kinds of lightbulbs on the market today, many are bug magnets.

 The light bulbs that attract the most insects are compact fluorescent bulbs, or CFLs, which emit violet wavelengths that the bugs love.
 Flying critters also adore regular incandescent bulbs.
 And yes, regular, blue LEDs (the kind that is most like daylight to our eyes) also attract a fair number of insects.